jannatulhashi/Coffee_Sales_Analysis/README.md

 ### Conclusion

 The **Coffee Sales Analysis** project is a personal venture that exemplifies the synergy between my love for coffee and my skillset in data analysis.
 It is a practical demonstration of how data can tell a compelling story and shape business strategy.
-This project not only serves as a learning experience but also as a potential blueprint for data-driven decision-making in the coffee industry..
+This project not only serves as a learning experience but also as a potential blueprint for data-driven decision-making in the coffee industry.